← Back to FXPathway Provider Review

 For larger transfers — particularly for property purchases — it's worth registering and getting a quote before you need to complete, so you understand the rate and timing options in advance.
 See our guide on transferring money to Spain for a property purchase →

 Yes — TorFX is a legitimate, FCA-authorised currency broker that has operated since 2004.
-TorFX is registered with the Financial Conduct Authority (FCA) and is required to meet strict regulatory standards for client money protection, conduct, and reporting.
+It is required to meet strict FCA regulatory standards for client money protection, conduct, and reporting.

-TorFX holds client funds in segregated accounts — meaning your money is kept separate from TorFX's own operating funds and is protected if TorFX were to experience financial difficulties.
-This is a standard regulatory requirement for FCA-authorised payment institutions.
+Client funds are held in segregated accounts, kept entirely separate from TorFX's own operating funds.
+This means your money is protected if TorFX were to experience financial difficulties — it's a standard FCA requirement for all authorised payment institutions.

-It has been consistently recognised in independent transfer service comparisons and has processed millions of transactions since its founding.
-Always verify current FCA registration status directly at the FCA register before sending a large transfer.
+TorFX has processed millions of transactions since its founding and is widely used for large property transfers, pension payments, and business transactions.
+Always verify current FCA registration status directly on the FCA register before sending a large transfer.

 Frequently asked questions